Pseuduvaria trimera: Description

-It is a tree reaching 20 meters in height.
+It is a tree reaching 20 m in height.
 The young, brown branches are densely hairy, but become hairless with maturity.
-Its egg-shaped to elliptical, slightly leathery leaves are 15-25 by 4–8.5 centimeters.
-The leaves have blunt to wedge-shaped bases and tapering tips, with the tapering portion 4-17 millimeters long.
+Its egg-shaped to elliptical, slightly leathery leaves are 15-25 cm by 4-8.5 cm.
+The leaves have blunt to wedge-shaped bases and tapering tips, with the tapering portion 4–17 millimeters long.
 The leaves are sparsely hairy on their upper surface and hairless on their lower surface.
-The leaves have 14-18 pairs of secondary veins emanating from their midribs.
-Its very densely hairy petioles are 4-11 by 1.5-2.5 millimeters with a broad groove on their upper side.
+The leaves have 14–18 pairs of secondary veins emanating from their midribs.
+Its very densely hairy petioles are 4–11 by 1.5–2.5 millimeters with a broad groove on their upper side.
 Its Inflorescences occur in groups of 3–6 on branches, and are organized on indistinct peduncles.
-Each inflorescence has up to 1-2 flowers.
-Each flower is on a very densely hairy pedicel that is 10-30 by 0.5-1.5 millimeters.
-The pedicels are organized on a rachis up to 5 millimeters long that have 2-3 bracts.
-The pedicels have a medial, very densely hairy bract that is up to 0.5-1.2 millimeter long.
+Each inflorescence has up to 1–2 flowers.
+Each flower is on a very densely hairy pedicel that is 10–30 by 0.5–1.5 millimeters.
+The pedicels are organized on a rachis up to 5 millimeters long that have 2–3 bracts.
+The pedicels have a medial, very densely hairy bract that is up to 0.5–1.2 millimeter long.
 Its flowers are unisexual.
-Its flowers have 3 free, oval sepals, that are 1-1.5 by 2-2.5 millimeters.
+Its flowers have 3 free, oval sepals, that are 1–1.5 by 2–2.5 millimeters.
 The sepals are hairless on their upper surface, densely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The yellow to light green, oval, outer petals are 2-3 by 1.5-3 millimeters with hairless upper and very densely hairy lower surfaces.
-The yellow to light green, triangular inner petals have a 2.5-5 millimeter long claw at their base and a 5-8 by 3-3.5 millimeter blade.
+The yellow to light green, oval, outer petals are 2–3 by 1.5–3 millimeters with hairless upper and very densely hairy lower surfaces.
+The yellow to light green, triangular inner petals have a 2.5–5 millimeter long claw at their base and a 5–8 by 3–3.5 millimeter blade.
 The inner petals have flat bases and pointed tips.
 The inner petals are sparsely hairy on their upper surfaces and densely hairy on lower surfaces.
-The male flowers have 46-56 stamens that are 0.6-0.8 by 0.5-0.8 millimeters.
-Female flowers have 7-14 carpels that are 1.5-2 by 0.7-1 millimeters.
-Each carpel has up to 5-6 ovules arranged in two rows.
-The female flowers have 7-9 sterile stamen.
-The fruit occur in clusters of 7-8 are organized on indistinct peduncles.
-The fruit are attached by sparsely nearly hairless pedicles that are 20-30 by 2.5-3.5 millimeters.
-The green, globe-shaped fruit are 16-22 by 16-21 millimeters.
+The male flowers have 46–56 stamens that are 0.6–0.8 by 0.5–0.8 millimeters.
+Female flowers have 7–14 carpels that are 1.5–2 by 0.7–1 millimeters.
+Each carpel has up to 5–6 ovules arranged in two rows.
+The female flowers have 7–9 sterile stamen.
+The fruit occur in clusters of 7–8 are organized on indistinct peduncles.
+The fruit are attached by sparsely nearly hairless pedicles that are 20–30 by 2.5–3.5 millimeters.
+The green, globe-shaped fruit are 16–22 by 16–21 millimeters.
 The fruit are wrinkly, and densely hairy.
-Each fruit has up to 6 hemispherical to lens-shaped, wrinkly seeds that are 12.5-17 by 7.5-9.5 by 4.5-7 millimeters.
-Each seed has a 0.5-2 by 0.5-1.2 millimeter circular to elliptical hilum.
+Each fruit has up to 6 hemispherical to lens-shaped, wrinkly seeds that are 12.5–17 by 7.5–9.5 by 4.5–7 millimeters.
+Each seed has a 0.5–2 by 0.5–1.2 millimeter circular to elliptical hilum.
 The seeds are arranged in two rows in the fruit.